 You'll see field aliases instead of the field names from the data if the layer has field aliases defined.

+If your map has a lot of overlapping features, click the flashlight button to flash the selected feature in the map to help you confirm your selection.
 You can click the back arrow to return to the list of other features.

 You can also label the feature with its attributes.
 The label will be added as a new text layer in your map.